 - Drop the total price of visitors’ shopping carts

-- If you issue refunds or credits using coupon codes
+- Issue refunds or credits using coupon codes

 - Reward loyal customers if you give special codes to VIP members

-- Perhaps you give discount or coupon codes in a specific email marketing campaign for lead generation (Birthday emails, Black Friday, etc.)
+- Give discount or coupon codes in a specific email marketing campaign for lead generation (Birthday emails, Black Friday, etc.)

 - And more

 With WPForms, you can easily make a form with a coupon field.
 You don’t need to install a separate WordPress promotion code plugin.

 So now that you know why to add a coupon code field to your WordPress forms, let’s look at how to do it.

 How to Add a Coupon Code Field to Your Forms